 - Will these risks compromise your family stability or access to cash for retirement?
 If so, you likely need more savings to feel comfortable investing.

 Types of Investing Accounts

 How much you save and invest is a personal choice.
 We recommend a balanced approach that allocates money towards both goals to create a secure financial future.
-There is a continuum of savings and investing options that balance access to funds and a return on our capital.
-Some of the most common in an individual’s savings and investment portfolio include:
+There is a continuum of savings account vs investing options that balance access to funds and a return on our capital.
+Some of the most common in an individual’s saving and investment portfolio include: